 In a study, you are asking for feedback from key supporters about your fundraising potential – well before you launch a campaign.
 How do they feel about personally supporting this project?

-You want to find out what they think about your proposed campaign, the expanded impact you want to make, and the projects you want to fund.
+You want to find out what they think about your proposed capital campaign, the expanded impact you want to make, and the projects you want to fund.